ejgallego/coq-lsp/CONTRIBUTING.md

 [ocamlformat]: https://github.com/ocaml-ppx/ocamlformat

+### Unicode setup

+Flèche stores locations in the protocol-native format.
+This has the advantage that conversion is needed only at range creation point (where we usually have access to the document to perform the conversion).

+This way, we can send ranges to the client without conversion.

+Request that work on the raw `Contents.t` buffer must do the inverse conversion, but we handle this via a proper text API that is aware of the conversion.

+For now, the setup for Coq is:

+- protocol-level (and Flèche) encoding: UTF-16 (due to LSP)
+- `Contents.t`: UTF-8 (sent to Coq)

+It would be very easy to set this parameters at initialization time, ideal would be for LSP clients to catch up and allow UTF-8 encodings (so no conversion is needed, at least for Coq), but it seems that we will take a while to get to this point.

 ## Client guide (VS Code Extension)

 The VS Code extension is setup as a standard `npm` Typescript + React package